Genital Herpes In Kids: Signs, Causes, Diagnosis & Treatment

 The Spread Of Genital Herpes

-Children and adolescents may develop genital herpes if they touch cold sores on the mouth and touch their genitals without washing hands.
+Children and adolescents may develop genital herpes if they touch cold sores on the mouth and touch their genitals without washing their hands.
 Teens are more likely to develop genital herpes from intimate relationships.

 Herpes usually spreads in the following ways.